A Worthwhile Trek - St. Margaret's Church, Bowers Gifford

 Sharing the Church of England Faith, we are located on the edge of Bowers Gifford Marshes on the outskirts of Basildon and Pitsea in Essex, a location map and contact details can be found by browsing to our Find Us section.

-The church dates back to Saxon times and we have a complete background detailed in our History section.
-St. Margaret's is a parish full of friendly, loving people who dedicate much of their free time to the Christian faith and to the challenging upkeep of the church and its grounds, with regular volunteer work-parties tackling the ever growing grass.
-The church is fully operational with services running every Sunday starting at 9:00am and is available for weddings, baptisms and funerals for information about arranging a service or ceremony see the about us section and the Church Diary section for full service details and times.
+The church is a historic Grade 2(Star) listed building with English Heritage and dates back to Saxon times, it is recorded in the Domesday Book and is a rare example of a working 'marsh located' church.
+The church is fully operational with services running every Sunday starting at 9:00am and is available for weddings, baptisms and funerals for information about arranging a service or ceremony contact us at email@example.com for full service details and times.

 A Caring Place - For each other and the Church